EmpowerHerCommunity/EHC-Website/README.md

 ## About The Project

-The Empower Her community website was developed utilizing the following libraries and frameworks;
+The Empower Her community website was developed utilizing the following libraries and frameworks:

-- React.js
 - Next.js
 - Tailwind